 That was a huge step and a turning point.
 I was beginning to understand that living in my body with what is would be my path to healing.

-I sat with the pain, fully feeling the deep strong heavy sorrow in my heart center.
-By now it felt familiar, like a guest that wouldn’t leave unless acknowledged.
+I sat with the pain, fully feeling deep strong heavy sorrow in my heart center.
+By now it felt familiar, like an uninvited guest that wouldn’t leave.
 I greeted it.

-I discovered that the pain wasn’t even that much about the him or the breakup – those were catalysts.
-It was about me and my life so far and all of human life, all of our miseries, our sorrows, our losses, our suffering.
+I discovered that the pain wasn’t even that much about the him or the breakup or the past trauma — those were catalysts.
+It was about me, my life so far, and all of human life, all of our miseries, our sorrows, our losses, our suffering, throughout history.

 In the years between 2006 and 2009, I learned about my food sensitivities and changed my diet, eliminating gluten and feeling well for the first time since childhood.